About Us

 Working with a select group of specialist conductors, MCO is forging the future of historically inspired performance, building on its legacy of pioneering work in this area with expanded repertoire and collaborations performed at the most prestigious and iconic venues and festivals.

-Highlights from its 2025 schedule include Mozart with Marc Minkowski in Vienna and London, Bach with Masaaki Suzuki, two performances at the Edinburgh International Festival, Schubert with Pablo Heras-Casado, semi-staged Rossini with Jakob Lehmann, Handel with Christophe Rousset and Handel’s Dixit Dominus with Jonathan Sells.
+Highlights from MCO's 2025 schedule include Mozart with Marc Minkowski in Vienna and London, Bach with Masaaki Suzuki, two performances at the Edinburgh International Festival, Mozart and Schubert with Pablo Heras-Casado, semi-staged Rossini with Jakob Lehmann, Handel's Messiah with Christophe Rousset and Handel’s Dixit Dominus with Jonathan Sells.

 2025 also saw MCO’s own label, Soli Deo Gloria, release its first new recording since before the pandemic with an album of Bruckner and Gesualdo conducted by Choir Director Jonathan Sells.
 Another album was released in September 2025, a recording of MCO’s deep dive into Charpentier with Christophe Rousset that toured across Europe in December 2024.
 These performances were universally greeted with praise with Operawire noting “a fresh sense of artistic renewal”.